Grid View

 By default, the grid is sorted in alphanumeric order according to the first column, Folder/Location, and is not case sensitive.

-click on a column header to sort by that column or reverse the order; a blue indicator shows which column the grid is sorted on
+Click on a column header to sort by that column or reverse the order; A vertical arrow indicates which column the grid is sorted on

 Cells in a column are sorted by issue duration and then by Folder/Location if all other details match.